ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

 ls ~/projects
 ```

+!!! note

-Note that as of 2024/10/20, the installation instructions for Environ on the
+    As of 2024/10/20, the installation instructions for Environ on the
     documentation are out-of-date for Environ 3+.
 The GitHub repository contains
     sparse instructions for Environ 3+ [here][Environ3-installation].

 A good practice for managing the installed software is to store the raw source
 code in a separate folder from where it is installed.
 For example, one can